 Searching for contents within documents can only be done from within Microsoft Office, but what if there’s another way?
 Let’s dig into what that is.

-Whenever you use the default search box in Windows 10, it only allows for locating documents via the name of the title, but nothing to do with the contents.
-This can be a huge issue if a person has no remembrance of the what the title is, and can only go by what is inside.
+Whenever you use the default search box in Windows 10, it only allows for locating documents via the name of the title, but has nothing to do with the contents.
+This can be a huge issue if a person has no remembrance of what the title is, and can only go by what is inside.